swak/8th-ndn-hackathon.github.io/hacks.md

 - Demonstration application
 - Prototype library using firebase to provide sync (and other derived features) to NDN apps
-- Insight into potential opportunities to extend “pure NDN” sync, storage, and routing to meet application needs
+- Insight into potential opportunities to extend "pure NDN" sync, storage, and routing to meet application needs

 ---